edawson/ROV-spec/README.md

 3. All parameters are defined.

-When these conditions are met, ROV should perfectly model a computation graph and its flow.
+When these conditions are met, ROV should perfectly model a computation graph and its flow:
+- Input, Parameter, Environment, Execution, Output lines are nodes.
+- Outputs which become Inputs of later tasks define data flow (edges).
+- Fork/Join (v0.0.2) lines define edges based on data sharding.

 This means it should be translatable to other workflow languages such as WDL, CWL, nextflow, etc.

 ## Difference between ROV and Workflow Languages